Río Tercero explosion

 The Río Tercero explosion was a series of explosions in Río Tercero, Córdoba, Argentina, that happened on 3 November 1995 at Río Tercero Military Factory, an ammunition factory, during Carlos Menem's presidency.
-The explosion killed seven people, injured over 300 and destroyed the factory and part of the city.
+The explosions killed seven people, injured over 300 and destroyed the factory and part of the city.

-The blast was initially ruled an accident, but subsequent investigations revealed that the explosion was deliberately planned.
-In 2014, the Federal Oral Tribunal of Córdoba N° 2 delivered the sentence on the case, condemning four high functionaries of the state-owned corporation Fabricaciones Militares, all of them engineers and retired military men, to ten and thirteen years in prison, for the crime of Intentional Havoc Aggravated by the death of people in a degree of co-authorship.
+The blast was initially ruled accidental, but subsequent investigations revealed that the explosion was deliberately planned.
+In 2014, the Federal Oral Tribunal of Córdoba N° 2 delivered the sentence on the case, condemning four high functionaries of the state-owned corporation Fabricaciones Militares, all of them engineers and retired military men, to 10 and 13 years in prison, for the crime of Intentional Havoc Aggravated by the death of people in a degree of co-authorship.

 The tribunal concluded with unanimity and certainty that the plant was destroyed to hide the smuggling of weapons to Croatia and Ecuador which took place from 1991 to 1995.
 In August 2008, former Argentine President Carlos Menem was placed under investigation for his role in the explosion.

 Events

-On 3 November 1995, at 8:55 AM, a series of explosions started in the Río Tercero Military Factory, killing seven people, all of them unrelated to the factory, and injuring over 300 people, most of whom were outside of the factory.
+On 3 November 1995, at 8:55 am, a series of explosions started in the Río Tercero Military Factory, killing seven people, all of them unrelated to the factory, and injuring over 300 people, most of whom were outside of the factory.
 None of the 400 employees present during the catastrophe were killed.

-The factory was situated 200 metres away from the limit of the urban area, and the blast leveled dozens of houses and seriously damaged hundred of homes.
+The factory was 200 metres away from the edge of the urban area, and the blast leveled dozens of homes and seriously damaged hundreds more.
 Neighboring areas were covered in splinters, debris and war ammunition as a result of the explosion.

 The seven people that died (Romina Torres, Laura Muñoz, Aldo Aguirre, Leonardo Solleveld, Hoder Dalmasso, Elena Rivas de Quiroga, and José Varela) were all unrelated to the factory, just like most of the injured.
 Thousands of people fled the city to the neighboring towns, and stayed in squares and friendly houses, while the inhabitants helped them by providing food, water and telephone access to communicate with their families.

-That same day at 17:00 PM, President Carlos Menem flew to Río Tercero and held a press conference, in which he stated that the explosions started by accident.
-When the press asked if it could be a terrorist attack, Menem answered:
+At 5:00 pm, President Carlos Menem flew to Río Tercero and held a press conference, in which he stated that the explosions started by "accident".
+When reporters asked if it could be a terrorist attack, Menem answered:

 "I'm telling you that no, discard it totally, it was an accident...
 It was an accident and not an attack.
 You have the obligation to spread this word."

-The accident theory dominated the judicial investigations and the media for years.
+The theory set forth by Menem dominated the judicial investigations and the media for years.